+To avoid foul-hooking

-- To avoid foul-hooking Maximum cast/leader breaking strain - 25 lbs - Hooks or tubes should be properly dressed, ie with coloured body and a reasonable quantity of hair /fur/feather/etc in proportion to the hook size - not a bare treble with a few feathers tied on No weights or swivel devices that are not part of the body of the fly are allowed - cast has been fished out - SPINNING
+- Maximum cast/leader breaking strain 25 lbs. - Hooks or tubes should be properly dressed, i.e. with coloured body and a reasonable quantity of hair/fur/feather/etc. in proportion to the hook size - not a bare treble with a few feathers tied on - No weights or swivel devices that are not part of the body of the fly are allowed - Unless fishing with a floating line, cast downstream of square with only a slow retrieve until the cast has been fished out - Unless fishing with a floating line, make no retrieve, other than slow hand lining or reeling in, until the cast has been fished out

+SPINNING

 There's a view that old Springers are more likely to be caught in low water after 1 July (when the Spring Conservation period ends) by spinning.
-Please choose your methods accordingly, bearing different owners on opposite banks.
-In such cases accepted etiquette gives fly-fishers the chance to fish the water first, spinning only when this opportunity has passed Proprietors can choose to restrict spinning on their beats to comparatively high and coloured water conditions, especially from 1 July to 14 September (after which spinning is illegal) when
+Please choose your methods, accordingly, bearing in mind that spring stocks are fragile.

+- Spinning should not be the method of first choice in low and clear water conditions - Spinning rules are down to individual beats.
+Please take particular care where a beat has different owners on opposite banks.
+In such cases accepted etiquette gives flyfishers the chance to fish the water first, spinning only when this opportunity has passed - Proprietors can choose to restrict spinning on their beats to comparatively high and coloured water conditions, especially from 1 July to 14 September, after which spinning is illegal.